Updated: Feb 23, 2022

 When is it gone?

-There are certain times when I have an almost absolute guarantee that I’ll not feel this energy.
+There are certain times when I have an almost absolute guarantee that I’ll not feel the Holy Spirit.
 They happen:

 When I’m angry, especially if I’m not being nice about it,